savina-chan/savina-chan/README.md

 - 👩🏻‍💻 I’m a passionate full-stack developer.
 - 📚 Currently studying Computer Science at New York University.
-- 💼 Actively looking for full-time opportunities in software development.

 ## Contact Me